-(iii) It is acceptable to discuss with your classmates the material contained in the assignments.
+- (iii) It is acceptable to discuss with your classmates the material contained in the assignments.
 However, we require that you complete all assignments on your own.
-Copying someone else's work or allowing your work to be copied constitutes cheating, and will result in zero credit for the entire assignment and additional disciplinary action (see the Academic Honesty section below).
+Copying someone else's work or allowing your work to be copied constitutes cheating, and will result in at least zero credit for the entire assignment, as well as possible additional disciplinary action (see the Academic Honesty section below). - (iv) Open lab times (i.e., not regularly scheduled lab sections) are: - Monday through Thursday 6-8 pm